Recursive Model-agnostic Inverse Dynamics of Serial Soft-Rigid Robots: Recursive Formulation of the Equations of Motion

 Indeed, the position of the center of mass in the body frame, and consequently also its time derivative, depends only on the configuration variables of the body.
 The substitution of the above identities into~\eqref{eq:Kane compact} gives

 with

 and

 It is easy to observe that ${}^{i}\piv_{i}$ and ${}^{i}\piv_{i}^{*}$ contain terms that depend only on $\calB_{i}$.
 As such, these terms can be computed without any recursion.
-In contrast, $\calMv_{i}$ involves the forces and torques of $\calB_{i}$ as well as those of all subsequent bodies in the chain, thus requiring a recursive computation.
-The following theorem formalizes the main contribution of this work, namely that $\calMv_{i}$ can indeed be computed recursively. \begin{theorem} Given $\qv, \dqv$ and $\ddqv$, $\calMv_{i}; i \in \{N, \dots, 1\},$ admits the following backward recursive expression
+In contrast, $\calMv_{i}$ involves the forces and torques of $\calB_{i}$ as well as those of all subsequent bodies in the chain. \review{We thus need a way to compute recursively the latter.} The following theorem formalizes the main contribution of this work, namely that $\calMv_{i}$ can indeed be expressed in a recursive form. \begin{theorem} Given $\qv, \dqv$ and $\ddqv$, $\calMv_{i}; i \in \{N, \dots, 1\},$ admits the following backward recursive expression

 where